 [Probably written 1895 in Johnson’s copy of Vailima Letters (now in the Lasner Collection, Delaware Univ.) – where it has the title “Imagined”; later printed in various editions of Johnson’s poems]

 Lang, Andrew (1894).
 “To Robert Louis Stevenson, with Kirk”s “Secret Commonwealth”, and “Ballant o” Ballantrae–To Robert Louis Stevenson”.
 In Ban and Arriere Ban–A Rally of Fugitive Rhymes.
 London: Longmans.

 Le Gallienne, Richard (1895).
 “Robert Louis Stevenson”.
-In Robert Louis Stevenson : an elegy, and other poems mainly personal.
-London: John Lane; Bosotn: Copeland & Day.
+In Robert Louis Stevenson : an Elegy, and Other Poems Mainly Personal.
+London: John Lane; Boston: Copeland & Day.